davidcarboni/scloud/README.md

 ## Serverless CDK infrastructure

-The folder you're likely looking for is: https://github.com/davidcarboni/scloud/tree/main/cdk-patterns/src
+The folder you're likely looking for is: https://github.com/davidcarboni/scloud/tree/main/cdk-patterns/src or the package `@scloud/cdk-patterns`

 This repo contains a set of AWS CDK patterns packaged as functions so you can put serverless architectures together with a few function calls.
 The aim is to make it easy to put together typical infrastructure building blocks that can be reused (and/or tweaked) across projects.